ben4ord/ben4ord/README.md

 ## Benjamin Ford
 ## About Me

-I am a senior at Western Colorado University pursuing a Bachelor’s degree in Computer Science with an emphasis in Machine Learning and a minor in Mathematics.
+I am a recent graduate of Western Colorado University with a Bachelor’s degree in Computer Science with an emphasis in Machine Learning and a minor in Mathematics.

 ## What Got Me Started